Sommlid/sommlid/content/_index.md

 ---
 <figure id="o6">
   <img src="/images/o6.jpg" alt="o6">
-  <figcaption>The cover of 011668's beautiful album, "o6".</figcaption>
+  <figcaption>The cover of 011668's beautiful album, ["o6"](https://011668.bandcamp.com/album/o6).</figcaption>
 </figure>

 ## Sommlid (he/him)

-Hi!
-I am Sommlid and I am an electronic music enthusiast from Manhattan, New York.
-This blog is my creative outlet.
+Hi, thanks for visiting!
+I am an electronic music enthusiast from Manhattan, New York.
+This site is my creative outlet.

-Content on this blog will include:
+Contents of blog posts will include some or all of the following:
-- Album/EP reviews
+- Opinions about music from a non-technical listener's perspective
-- Discussion about the electronic music scene
+- Discussion about archivism and hoarding of digital music
-- Music archivism and hoarding
+- Subjective commentary on the electronic music scene
 - Other topics I haven't decided on yet :)

 You can find a more comprehensive bio [here](https://sommlid.rocks/about/).